Light Cycle for my Hydroponic Garden?

 With a 400 watt light, you get about 12 inches of effective light penetration.
 This means the first 12 inches of your plants, from their tops down, will be receiving enough light to produce high quality fruits and/or flowers.
 Growing plants any bigger is usually a waste, because everything under the top 12 inches will not produce much of anything anyway.

-In fact, when plants get too big (which is a VERY common mistake growing indoors under lights) I end up pruning the lower section bare, leaving just the main stem.
+In fact, when plants get too big (which is a VERY common mistake growing a hydroponic garden under lights) I end up pruning the lower section bare, leaving just the main stem.
 I usually do this the first or second week into the flowering cycle.
 I would rather have the nutrients go up the stem to leaves and flowers that are getting more of the light.
 This will increase your produce yield in the end.

 So, you know you do not need plants bigger than 12 or 14 inches tall by the time they finish.
 Many plants will grow an additional 50% or so over the course of the flowering period.
 Therefore, if you want to end up with 12 inch tall plants, you want to start your flowering cycle with 8 inch tall clones.

 So, treat your clones in the fashion I described above until they are 8 inches tall.
 With rooted clones under a 400 watt light, this will only take a week or 10 days.
-Your question is not about feeding or nutrients, so I will assume you know what to feed your clones and how strong the solution should be and how to increase the strength of the nutrient solution each week.
+Your question is not about feeding or maintaining your nutrients, so I will assume you know what to feed your clones and how strong the solution should be and how to increase the strength of the nutrient solution each week.

 Once your clones are at 8 inches tall, read my page on flower forcing- it has all the information you need for cutting the light cycle and flowering your plants without making any mistakes during this critical stage.
 Happy Growing!